Tim-Liam-Hill/SimpleWebBrowser/README.md

 * scrolling for different platforms
 * on browser resize, don't reset scroll amount but instead make it proportional to original scroll
 * heading tags!!!!!
 REEEEEEEEEEE (just all the tags in general)
+* Currently the browser runs the HTML parser twice on first startup (not the http request because that is cached) likely due to the first tkinter config event.
+Make sure this doesn't happen when we switch libraries.
+* TODO: nice syntax highlighting for view source.

+# WishList

+* support some basic svg

 # Exercises 1